 A: If you have satisfied English 1A already (through AP, CLEP, or IB test scores or with a community college course), you will use the decision chart to choose your second writing course.
 For information on how to choose the course that is right for you, visit our What To Take After ENGL 1A webpage.

 Q: What if I am waiting to find out if I have placement by examination for entry-level college writing?

 A: If you are waiting for test scores (AP, IB, CLEP), be sure to submit relevant test scores and transcripts.
 For inquiries, contact firstname.lastname@example.org.
 You can still complete the Reflection on College Writing and register your choice, given what you learn about your capacity to respond to the college reading and writing tasks.
 Later, if your test scores earn you credit, you can adjust your choice at registration.

 A: You need to use the chart to prepare yourself for Sparta Camp.
 On the second day of orientation, you will register for classes.
 You need to know which writing course you will be taking.

 A: English 1A is the prerequisite for any of the second writing course options.
-You satisfy that prerequisite when you earn credit in English 1A or an equivalent course, or when you earn credit by examination [pdf] for English 1A.
+You satisfy that prerequisite when you earn credit in English 1A or an equivalent course, or when you earn placement by examination for English 1A.